It can be quite daunting if you have never let your property out before, so we thought it would be useful to list out some guidance notes to help.

 Based on Unfurnished.
 Add £12 for Furnished

-Hourly rate £60 - for any additional services requested, i.e. court attendance, shopping fee, progressing insurance claims, charged on a time spent basis, agreed prior.
+Hourly rate £60 – for any additional services requested, i.e. court attendance, purchase of furniture/appliances, meeting Landlords Contractors/Surveyors at property, progressing insurance claims, negotiation and any submission of evidence to DPS regarding any Deposit dispute, service of notice, registration of Deposit, charged on a time spent basis, agreed prior.